Gas producer Southwestern to scale up with $2.7 billion deal for Indigo Natural

-Dealmaking has risen in the energy sector on the back of a vaccine-led rebound in travel demand, with producers also looking to scale up and cut costs after the COVID-19 pandemic caused one of the industry’s worst downturns.
+Dealmaking has risen in the energy sector as increased vaccinations boosted travel demand, and as producers look to scale up to cut costs after the COVID-19 pandemic caused one of the industry’s worst downturns.

+Southwestern-Indigo has become the largest pure-play deal in Louisiana’s Haynesville basin since 2008, topping Comstock’s $2.2 billion acquisition of Covey Park in 2019, Enverus analyst Andrew Dittmar said.

-Indigo is the third-largest private natural gas producer in the United States with net production of 1 billion cubic feet of gas per day from Louisiana’s Haynesville basin.
+Southwestern, the third-largest U.S. gas producer spread across Pennsylvania, West Virginia and Ohio, adds Indigo’s net production of 1 billion cubic feet (bcf) of gas per day from the Haynesville basin, diversifying its asset base.

-Southwestern had 2020 gas production of about 694 billion cubic feet across Pennsylvania, West Virginia and Ohio, and was the country’s third-largest gas producer, according to Enverus data.
+The deal also gives Southwestern access to the premium Gulf Coast export market at a time when demand for super-cooled liquefied natural gas is booming, as large energy-consuming nations like China and India wean themselves off dirtier coal.

+“The industry is overall bullish on the outlook for gas, and Haynesville provides one of the two major sources of low-cost supply along with the Appalachian Basin,” Dittmar said.

-Southwestern in August bought Montage Resources for about $865 million to expand its footprint in the Appalachia, the biggest shale gas basin in the United States.
+Southwestern in August bought fellow Appalachian peer Montage Resources for about $865 million to expand in the biggest U.S. shale gas basin.

-Wednesday’s deal also comes on the heels of EQT Corp’s plans to buy Appalachian basin rival Alta Resources last month and Pioneer Natural Resources’s agreement in April to buy privately held DoublePoint Energy for $6.4 billion.
+Wednesday’s deal also follows EQT Corp’s plans to buy Appalachian basin rival Alta Resources last month and Pioneer Natural Resources’s agreement in April to buy privately held DoublePoint Energy for $6.4 billion.

 The deal consideration for Indigo will comprise of $400 million in cash, about $1.6 billion in Southwestern common stock and $700 million in debt.